Public menorah: Israel

+The Hanukkiah of Hope has become a prominent public installation in Israel, displayed in central locations including Hostages Square in Tel Aviv.

 Public menorahs are prominently displayed throughout Israel, notably in the Ben Gurion airport.

 Cyprus

 Each year the Cypriot capital of Nicosia has lit a National Menorah in its city center.

 Ukraine

 December 23, 2019 saw the first Hanukkah candle lighting in Ukraine's parliament since the election of Volodymyr Zelenskyy, Ukraine's first Jewish president.
 Chief Rabbi of Kyiv Rabbi Jonathan Markovitch led the event.
 Among the 200 guests were Israeli Ambassador to Ukraine Joel Lion; Israeli honorary consul Oleg Vyshniakov; co-chairs of the group on inter-parliamentary relations with the State of Israel, Oleksandr Kunytskyi and Danylo Hetmantsev; and 80 members of parliament.